Guides

 MQLs are a great indicator of lead quality because they’re based on action.

-At the micro level, we have sales qualified leads (SQLs)
+Micro level: sales qualified leads (SQLs)

+If your leads have undergone this three-step qualification process, they’ve self-identified.
+They’ve stated, via behavioral cues and outcome markers, that they’re a high-quality candidate.
 If your leads make it to this point, it’s safe to say that you have a quality lead.

 How to Define Lead Quality